-Hungary is a member of the Schengen area, which provides visa-free entry for up to 90 days to citizens of the European Union, as well as Australia, the USA, Canada and other major Western countries.
-Within the Schengen area, which comprises twenty-six European countries, there are no border controls and you are free to cross borders without having to show your passport.
-Make sure you have at least three months validity on your passport beyond the planned visit.
-Read more about the Schengen area and find out whether you need a visa here.
+- Do I need a visa to visit Hungary?
+Hungary is a member of the Schengen area, comprised of 26 European countries with no internal border controls.
+Citizens of the European Union, plus Australia, the USA, Canada and other major Western countries can visit visa-free for up to 90 days.
+Within the Schengen area, you are free to cross borders without having to show your passport.
+Make sure you have at least three months validity on your passport beyond your planned visit.

 Don’t forget to sort out adequate travel insurance before you head to Hungary.
 The health service in Hungary is adequate, though still somewhat behind Western standards.
 If you do get sick, the best doctors can be found in private clinics and hospitals, but you will pay a lot more than at equivalent public facilities.

-The Hungarian currency is called the Forint (HUF), which has remained steady against the EUR in the past 12 months, but fallen by around 20% against the USD and GBP during the same period, which is good news for American and British fans.
+The Hungarian currency is called the Forint (HUF), which remains pretty cheap when compared to most major currencies.
 ATMs are easy to find in Budapest and credit cards are widely accepted in shops and restaurants.
-Avoid money changers as the rates are often very poor and tourists can be scammed – if you do need to change money, go to a bank instead.
+Avoid money changers if possible; banks offer better rates.
 Tipping is expected in Hungary, but only if you are happy with the service.

-The official language of Hungary is Hungarian (sometimes referred to as ‘Magyar’).
-Often cited as one of the most difficult languages in the world to learn, it is related to Finnish and Hungarian and derives from the Uralic language family.
+The official language of Hungary is Hungarian (sometimes referred to as ‘Magyar’), which is often cited as one of the most difficult languages in the world to learn.
 Luckily for tourists, a lot of Hungarians speak at least some English (German is also widely spoken), particularly younger people and those in the services industry.
-A phrase book (or translator on your smartphone) is a good idea however, and it never hurts to learn a few pleasantries – the locals will appreciate you making the effort.
+A phrase book (or translator on your smartphone) is a good idea however, and it never hurts to learn a few pleasantries; the locals will appreciate you making the effort!